Daxziz/NissanConnectEV-Homey/README.md

 ## Limitations
 * The official NissanConnect EV cloud service (developed and maintained by Nissan) do not allow charging to be stopped remotely.
 By that limitation, this app is not able to do that either.
+* Originally the official NissanConnect EV cloud service featured a "Car Location" function.
+This has sadly been deactivated and is no longer possible.

 ## Bug Reporting
 * Nissan's servers are known to be really unstable.
 Please confirm that the official app for your vehicle is working before reporting bugs here.